jenpetsmit/eutilities/eutils/elink.md

 #### retmode

-  * Retrieval type.
+  * **Retrieval type**.
 Determines the format of the returned output.
 The default value is ‘xml’ for ELink XML, but ‘json’ is also supported to return output in JSON format.

 #### idtype